 London has seen a huge average rental increase of 68%, with the average rent increasing from £977 p/m during the recession to an incredible £1638 in today’s rental market.

-The second highest increase in rental income was seen in the South East, with an increase of 38%.
-Followed by the West Midlands at 25%, and East Midlands at 23%.
+The second-highest increase in rental income was seen in the South East, with an increase of 38%.
+Followed by the West Midlands at 25% and the East Midlands at 23%.

 Increases of 19% were seen in the East of England, with other regions close behind with rises of 17% in the North West and South West and 11% in Yorkshire.